Eastern screech owl: Plumage polymorphism

 Eastern screech owls exhibit a similar polymorphism as tawny owls, whose plumage ranges from rufous to gray.
-The inheritance of morph in owls is likely complex, but rufous plumage may be controlled by a dominant allele and gray plumage alleles are recessive.
-There are latitudinal clines in screech owl polymorphism, with northern latitudes containing mostly gray individuals and southern latitudes containing primarily rufous individuals.
+The inheritance of morph in owls is likely complex, but rufous plumage may be controlled by a dominant allele, and gray plumage alleles are recessive.
+Latitudinal clines are seen in screech owl polymorphism, with northern latitudes containing mostly gray individuals and southern latitudes containing primarily rufous individuals.
 This cline may be driven by higher metabolic rates in rufous individuals compared to gray individuals.
 Evidence of higher metabolic rates was shown by a higher proportion of gray morphs in the rural areas surrounding Waco, TX compared to the warmer suburban areas.
 Rufous screech owls also had higher mortality during cold winters.